yohman/24W-UP221/Weeks/Week05 Open Street Map/readme.md

 First, grab the course material, and "pull" it into your JupyterHub:

 * [UP221 Git Puller](https://jupyter.idre.ucla.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fcgiamarino9%2F24W-UP221&urlpath=lab%2Ftree%2F24W-UP221%2F&branch=main)
-(This link will automatically launch JupyterHub and clone the course material into your directory)
+(This link will automatically launch JupyterHub and clone the course material into your directory).
+You can also use [Terminal in JupyterHub to change the directory and pull](https://medium.com/@pinglinh/how-to-use-git-pull-80ad77a8afc6)

 <small>Note that you have to do this at the start of every lecture to get the latest material.
 </small>